Transport in Ernakulam district: Railway system

 Ernakulam district has 17 railway stations.
 The Ernakulam Junction and Ernakulam Town and Aluva are the major ones.
 The other stations are Angamaly, Thripunithura, Edapally, Mulamthuruthy, Cochin Harbour Terminus, Karakutty, Chowara, Kalamassery, Nettoor, Kumbalam, Mattancherry H., Chottanikkara road and Piravom road.
-The railroutes are via Thrissur, Kottayam, Cochin H.T., Allapuzha and Vallarpadam.
-The Angamaly-Erumely Sabarimala route passes through the district.

-Kochi Metro urban rail system is proposed in the city.
+The railroutes are via Thrissur, Kottayam, Cochin Harbour Terminus, Alappuzha and Vallarpadam.
+The proposed Angamaly-Erumely Sabarimala route passes through the district.
+Kochi Metro was opened in 2017.

 Air transport

 Ernakulam district has two airports, Naval airport in W. island (Old Cochin airport) and Cochin International Airport (CIAL).
-CIAL is the fourth largest airport in the country after Mumbai, Delhi and Chennai having International passengers.
-Currently flights are operating to the Persian Gulf region, Malaysia, Singapore, Sri Lanka and to major cities in India.
+CIAL is the fifth busiest airport in the country after Mumbai, Delhi, Bengaluru and Chennai by International traffic.
+As of March 2025, flights operate from Cochin to the Persian Gulf region, Malaysia, Singapore, Sri Lanka and to major cities in India.

 Waterways

 Ernakulam district lies in the flat delta region of the Periyar and Moovattupuzha rivers.
 Water transport is prominent in the district through rivers and lagoons.
 The major boat services are in Ernakulam area and other areas having small ferry services.
 The district boasts of having the largest port in the west coast of the country: the Cochin port, which is also the reason for large scale developments in the district.
-Now a new International port is completed in Vallarpadam which will boost the developments in the district further.
+The International Container Transshipment Terminal at Vallarpadom boosts the developments in the district further.
+The Kochi Water Metro was opened in 2023, which is the first integrated water transport system in India.